 You can adjust it so that it either gets completely off or at a very natural amount of time or significantly more delayed.
 But by default its set just about perfect for a grand piano.

 In addition to piano sounds the PX 860 covers a lot of additional ground.
 Example if you hold down the function and press another any of the keys like electric piano for example you will get 18 sounds and total to choose from.

 Casio Privia PX 860 makes it’s extremely easy to layer sounds together.

-Let’s assume if you wanted to put piano and strings together than all you need to do is hold the function button on top of the board and then press the keys you want to layer together in this case piano and strings in the same time and it’s done.
+Let’s assume if you wanted to put piano and strings together than all you need to do is hold the function button on top of the board and then press the keys you want to layer together and Boom! it’s done.

 Recording is one of the most required features now a days and is also quite helpful.